materialscloud/materials-zone-api-examples/examples/parser_api_examples/README.md

 - `mz_operations.py` handles building requests and calling the API
 - `mz_request_helpers.py` handles building the configuration and computed columns request details
 - `mz_api_helpers.py` handles low-level API request functions used throughout the project
+- `more_examples.py` Contains more examples for using the parser APIs.

 Here’s the full file structure for this project:

 ```
 parser_api_example/
 ├── main.py                            # The main script
+├── more_examples.py                   # Examples on how to use every parser API
 ├── mz_operations.py                   # Helper functions for building requests and calling the apis
 ├── mz_request_helpers.py              # Helper functions for building the configuration and computed columns
 ├── mz_api_helpers.py                  # Low-level helper functions for sending API requests